Tips for Staying Alert Behind the Wheel

-Whether you’re driving home on a Friday after a long week or driving across the country for a family reunion, we’re all guilty of giving less than 100 percent of our focus to the road when we’re behind the wheel.
+Whether you’re driving home on a Friday after a long week or driving across the country for a family reunion, we’re all guilty of giving less than 100% of our focus to the road when we’re behind the wheel.
 Unfortunately, there are a variety of dangers associated with distracted and fatigued driving.
-If you’ve been injured in an accident as a result of someone else’s negligence, our Little Rock car accident lawyers are here for you.
+If you’ve been injured in a vehicle accident resulting from someone else’s negligence, McMath Woods P.A. is here for you.

 Thousands of accident occur on Arkansas’ road every year.
 Many of them are related to instances of distracted driving.
 To aid in the prevention of accidents related to distractions and fatigue, let’s take a look at some of the things you can do before driving and while driving to stay alert and remain focused.